chemodun/X4-XMLDiffAndPatch/XMLDIffWithVSCode.md

     ]
     ```

+    Take in account that with the `extracted` folder you still can use the `*.original` folders for original files.
+It will be used first, if they exist, otherwise the script will use the `extracted` folder.

 8. Save the settings and close the settings tab.

 Now you can modify the `*.modified` files and the `RunXMLDiff.bat` will be executed automatically on save.